LIVE IN ANYTOWN

 The liner notes in the front cover are curious.
 Obviously the dubitative indication of some venues where the tracks were recorded is fake, but there are references to some of the major L.A. bootleggers of the time: Wizardo, TAKRL (Dr. Terrence), and "Big D.", that almost for sure indicates Mr. TMOQ.
 It was not unusual at the time to give some hidden reference to bootleggers in the insert cover of the records, such as for example Wizardo in the "California postcard" of one of the repressings of Hollywood Bowl.

-1. Late 1974 (photo below the title).
+1. Early 1974 (photo below the title).
 The first release had an insert in "rainbow" color, typical of the time, with a scarce contrast between the red and blue parts.
-The disc had the light blue labels with the TMOQ-Smoking pig logo, as the other records by these producers released in late 1974, and the jacket was in strong colored cardboard.
+The disc had the light blue labels with the TMOQ-Smoking pig logo, as the other records by these producers released in early 1974, and the jacket was in strong colored cardboard.
 The same insert and jacket in strong colored carboard was used for records that had the yellow generic ZAP label, with side indications.
-These records were possibly distributed in early 1975, but what's more important is that this allows to confirm the connection between the TMOQ-Smoking pig producer and the bootleggers that were behind the TAKRL titles.
+These records were possibly distributed in late 1974.

 1976-1977.
 As with other titles of this group, the insert in "rainbow" colors was replaced with an insert printed black on colored paper, and the disc had a blank colored label, very often blue.
 Some copies were pressed at the plant whose pressing mark is a broad groove at 31 mm from the hole, instead of the ring at 33 mm typical of all these pressings.
-These last records have blank white label or the "flower" label of the "Idle Mind" production and were realized by a part of the Wizardo company, possibly Wizardo's girl friend, in late 1976 and 1977.
+These last records have blank white label or the "flower" label of the "Idle Mind" production and were realized by a part of the Wizardo company in late 1976 and 1977.

 1976-1977.
 Some copies with the blue blank label were distributed with a new insert, titled LIVERPOOL ALIVE '65.
 This appears to be a rare edition, probably distributed in a limited number of copies.